ZhuoweiCheng/Propagation-Signal-and-Synaptic-Coupling-Algorithm/README.md

 **freq_thres:**

-a value representing the frequency lower bound of the spiking
+This value representing the frequency lower bound of the spiking
           frequency for all electrodes.
 Only electrodes that's above the threshold will considered as a reference electrode.
 For example, enter 1 for 1Hz.